-High anthocyanin intake tied to lower MI risk in younger womenJanuary 15th, 2013 in Cardiology /
+High anthocyanin intake tied to lower MI risk in younger womenJanuary 15, 2013 in Medicine & Health / Cardiology

 (HealthDay)—High intake of a specific sub-class of flavonoids, called anthocyanins, is associated with a reduced risk of myocardial infarction (MI) in young and middle-aged women, according to a study published in the Jan.
 15 issue of Circulation.